python write to file

 #!/usr/bin/env python |

-The ‘w’ flag makes Python truncate the file if it already exists.
-That is to say, if the file contents exists it will be replaced.
+An important note: the ‘w’ flag will cause Python to truncate the file if it already exists.
+In simpler terms, existing file content will be replaced.

 #!/usr/bin/env python |